-Majority of travellers spend only one day on the Icefields Parkway, but in my opinion you should spent at least two days exploring it.
-I have driven up and down this road a handful of times and still didn't get to experience everything!
+The majority of travellers spend only one day on the Icefields Parkway, but in my opinion you should spent at least two days exploring it.
+I have driven up and down this road countless times and still didn't get to experience everything!

 Day 8-10: Jasper National Park

 At the end of the Icefields Parkway you’ll end up in the town site of Jasper, a well located little town with plenty of things to see and do.
 The two major campsites here are called Wapiti and Whistler.
-Both are huge with plenty of sites and cost anywhere between 27.40$ and 38.20$ depending whether you need electricity and sewage.
+Both are huge with plenty of sites and cost anywhere between 27.40$ and 38.20$ depending whether you need electricity and sewerage.
 I personally prefer Whistler but both are pretty similar.
 Both campgrounds are really close to each other and both are only around 5 minutes south of Jasper's town centre.
 I would recommend staying a couple of nights here.
 Jasper is the central hub to many beautiful spots in the Jasper National Park region.

 Best things to do in Jasper National Park

 Cruise down Maligne lake

 A boat cruise on Maligne Lake has to be one of the best activities in Jasper National Park.
 It’ll take you half way down the lake to Spirit Island (one of many top photography spots in Jasper NP) where you’ll disembark and have a chance to take in the view.
 If you are feeling more adventurous you can rent a kayak or canoe and paddle there yourself, just be prepared for a long day (26km roundtrip).
 If you have an extra day you can consider staying a night at the Fisherman's campground accessible only by boat or canoe.
 This will require a bit more organizing ahead though.
 Maligne lake is around 1 hour drive from Jasper.

 Hike the Sulphur Skyline

 The hike offers unbelievable 360 panoramic views but is a steep 8km return which should take around 5 hours.
-Your reward upon summiting is breathtaking and bare in mind that when you get down a geothermal hot pool soak will be waiting for you.
+Your reward upon summiting is breathtaking, remember to bare in mind that when you get down, a geothermal hot pool soak will be waiting for you.

 Soak in the Hot Springs